route38/rt38.net/README.md

 This is my non-technical blog, and if for some reason you actually want to read this horseshit, you can find it at <https://rt38.net>.

-Copyright &copy; 2012-2021 by William Ellison, no rights reserved.
-This content is licensed under the terms of the WTFPL -- choose freedom; do what the fuck you want to.
+Copyright &copy; 2012-2022 by William Ellison.
+If you use any of this shit, kindly attribute me.